How Much Does It Cost to Live In Hong Kong?

 An active lifestyle and different leisure activities are supported in Hong Kong at the governmental level.

-Old and young are encouraged to take part in the sporting programmes in the country and the city of Hong Kong.
+Old and young are encouraged to take part in the sporting programs in the country and the city of Hong Kong.

 As for water sports, people usually go swimming, boating, sailing, or canoeing.